Kiuliumov/Kiuliumov/README.md

 <h1 align="center">Hi 👋, I'm Dimitur Kiuliumov</h1>
 <h3 align="center">Hi there!
 I'm Kiuliumov, a Python and JavaScript developer passionate about turning ideas into efficient and elegant code. 🐍💻 Excited about building with Django, Flask, and React.js.
 Let's connect and code something amazing together!
-I started coding back in 2021 and currently I'm working on loads of LeetCode problems every day.</h3>
+I started coding back in 2021 and currently, I'm working on loads of LeetCode problems every day.</h3>

 - 🔭 I’m currently working on [EconomyBot](https://github.com/Kiuliumov/EconomyBot)